-FTTC is a broadband internet telecoms service that uses fibre from the telecom provider's core network to your nearest distribution point or cabinet.
-The cabinet is the road side box from which the fibre is connected to copper lines and delivered to your business premises.
-In this guide we explain in detail what fibre to the cabinet is, what speeds are availabile, how to check availability, who the major UK providers are and how to get the best deal.
+FTTC is a superfast fibre broadband internet telecoms service that uses fibre from the telecom provider's core network to your nearest distribution point or cabinet.
+The cabinet is the road side box from which the fibre is connected to copper lines, and delivered to your business premises.
+In this guide, we explain in detail what fibre to the cabinet is, what speeds are available, how to check availability, who the major UK providers are, and how to get the best deal.

-FTTC stands for fibre to the cabinet.
-The cabinet is the street level distribution point sometimes referred to as BT green box.
-Fibre is installed to the cabinet and the final part of the FTTC is delivered over the copper wires from the cabinet to your business premises.
+The cabinet is the street level distribution point sometimes referred to as BT green box, or green cabinet.
+Fibre is installed to the BT Openreach cabinet, and the final part of the FTTC is delivered over the copper cables from the cabinet, to your business premises.

 What's different about FTTC?

 Instead of paying to have fibre optic installed directly into your premises (FTTP), FTTC takes advantage of existing local exchanges or street cabinets.
-Fibre optic runs from the provider to the exchange where it then connects to your business by copper wire.
+Fibre optic cable runs from the provider to the exchange where it then connects to your home or business by copper wire.

 How is FTTC better than ADSL?